taishiyamamoto/waypoint_nav/README.md

     z:
     function:
 ```
-You can set some functions if you program.
+You can set some functions if you add function to source program.
 This program has two functions, "run" and "suspend".
+However, "function" is not compulsory.

 - run
   This is normal mode.
   When your robot gets at target waypoint, makes for next waypoint.